HISTORY OF PETER PAN

 The Disneyland “dark rides” were designed by many of the same animators who had worked on the original feature films.
 This pedigree brought with it new levels of artistry never before seen in an amusement park, according to the Walt Disney Imagineering Collection.

 Since its opening in July 1955, Peter Pan’s Flight remains one of the most popular rides at Disneyland.
 It is my personal favorite; perhaps the boy with the pointed ears reminds me of a certain Vulcan.
-But Peter can fly, and he can teach other children to fly, a favorite fantasy and dream.
+But Peter can fly and teach other children to fly, a favorite fantasy and dream.
 And isn’t Disneyland the place “where dreams come true”?

 Peter Pan Movie

-Disney’s movie starts in the Bloomsbury neighborhood of London, near Kensington Gardens — where today, along the Serpentine River, you can find a statue of Peter Pan — and then the children fly to the clock face of Big Ben.
+Disney’s story begins in the Bloomsbury neighborhood of London, near Kensington Gardens — where today, along the Serpentine River, you can find a statue of Peter Pan.

 As they begin their adventure to Neverland, the clock reads 8 pm, and when they return, it reads 11 pm, the typical length of a London play.

-Then they fly over the Clock Tower of Big Ben, the River Thames, the Tower of London, the Tower Bridge, St. Paul’s, and the River stretching out east to the sea.
+Then they fly from the Elizabeth (Clock) Tower of Big Ben, over the bronze sculpture of the Celtic queen Boudicca and her daughters riding a horse-drawn chariot (pictured above), the Tower of London, the Tower Bridge, St. Paul’s, and the River Thames stretching out east to the sea.

 Peter Pan Musical

-The story became a popular musical play (1954) and television show (1960) starring Mary Martin and live-action movies, including a cathartic Steven Spielberg movie called “Hook” with Robin Williams.
-In the ’70s, I saw the rock opera version of Peter Pan in San Francisco back in the early ’70s.
+The story became a popular musical play (1954) and television show (1960) starring Mary Martin and live-action movies, including a cathartic (1991) Steven Spielberg movie called Hook with Robin Williams.
+In the early ’70s, I saw the rock opera version of Peter Pan in San Francisco.